jpartlow/kvm-automation-tooling/docs/notes.md

 ```

 Need to restart the network for the changes to take effect. (via `virsh net-destroy default` and `virsh net-start default`).

+### machine-id

+Beware /etc/machine-id.
+The base image shouldn't have one, so that it can
+be generated automatically during bootstrap.
+But if you have accidentally
+started up a vm using the base image alone, then it will already have a
+machine-id, and new vms using that image for a base will end up with the
+same base-id which will destroy networking.
+The dhcpd dnsmasq daemon will
+assign the same ip to multiple vms based on the machine-id.
+Which doesn't
+work well.